lhunnewe/The-Wiz-Quiz/README.md

 ------------------------
 Project Overview
 ------------------------
-Default questionnaire will be for all the Presidents to memorize them in ascending order using tKinter ○ Description:</br>
-	A quiz of learning in ascending order the Presidents of the United States utilizing tKinter.
-○ Technical Details: </br>
 	The main objective of this project is to use OOP and tKinter.
 The quiz would have a Menu, a game layout and a ending stats screen.

 	The data would be just like sample #5, Quiz Application, where the user can create a test simply by uploading a text file.